 If you aren't sure of the best technique to use, just ask anyone who's there.
 Most clammers are happy to show a novice digger the easiest way to collect a basket of fresh steamers.

 Have you seen my clam digging page?
-I have lots of town-by-town shellfishing information there.
+I have lots of town-by-town shellfishing information there, along with links to buy the tools and equipment you'll need.

 Hope this helps.
 Happy clamming!!